flp-cmd/flp-cmd/README.md

 # Hi there, I'm Felipe Martinez 👋

 ### About
-I'm a Web Developer.
-And, I'm studying web development at [Rocketseat](https://rocketseat.com.br/).
+I'm a Web Developer studying web development at [Rocketseat](https://rocketseat.com.br/).
 I'm also majoring in information systems at [UNICAMP](https://www.unicamp.br/).

 ### Current Stack